GusGitMath/String_indices/README.md

-# String_indices
+# String_index
-Small function to return counts and indices of characters in a string.
+A function that finds the indices and count in a string for a given character.